-Configuring Locksmith for wholesale
+Configuring Locksmith for multiple price levels

 - Open Locksmith (available in your store's Apps list), and search for that collection to create a lock.
 This lock will cover all of the products in that collection.